 The campus network of offices, groups, and administrators with responsibility for SVSH prevention and response is highly complex, distributed across many different parts of campus.

-Special Faculty Advisor to the Chancellor on Sexual Violence/Sexual Harassment
+Special Faculty Advisor to the Chancellor on Campus Welfare

-Berkeley is unique among the UC campuses in dedicating a cabinet-level senior administrative position - the Special Faculty Advisor to the Chancellor on Sexual Violence/Sexual Harassment (“SVSH Advisor”) - to coordinate the range of SVSH resources on campus and serve as a liaison between the Chancellor’s office and the rest of the campus community.
+In 2017, Berkeley became the first of the UC campuses to dedicate a cabinet-level senior administrative position - the Special Faculty Advisor to the Chancellor on Sexual Violence/Sexual Harassment (“SVSH Advisor”) - to coordinate the range of SVSH resources on campus and serve as a liaison between the Chancellor’s office and the rest of the campus community.
+Since then, the position has been retitled as the Special Faculty Advisor to the Chancellor on Campus Welfare, reflecting the impact that SVSH has on campus welfare and its close relation to other issues of climate and wellbeing.

 Coordinated Community Review Team (CCRT)